 Virginia advanced to its first College World Series in 2009, setting off a remarkable stretch as UVa has recorded 245 wins in the last five years - the most victories of any Division I program during that time.

 In this period UVa has made two trips to the College World Series and won four NCAA Regional championships, two ACC tournament titles and two ACC Coastal Division crowns.
-The Cavaliers is one of three teams nationally to play host to NCAA Regionals each of the last four years, racking up three 50-win seasons and spent two stints atop the national polls since 2010.
+The Cavaliers are one of three teams nationally to play host to NCAA Regionals each of the last four years, racking up three 50-win seasons and spent two stints atop the national polls since 2010.

 Defensively, the Cavaliers also have shined under McMullan, and UVa owns the highest fielding percentage in the ACC since his arrival in 2004 (.972).
 Seven of the 10 teams have ranked among the nation's top 40 in fielding percentage.
 The 2010 and 2011 teams each set program records in fielding percentage, with a .977 (2010) and .978 (2011) marks.
 Both ranked seventh nationally.